-Set on a large lot in a heavily wooded canyon in Los Angeles, this estate is an extensive reimagination of a project we completed over a decade ago.
-Our goal is to transform what was a formal Italianate villa into a streamlined California Mediterranean home, with new gardens and water features, and contemporary interiors that complement our clients’ collection of modern art and furnishings.
+Set on a large lot in a heavily wooded canyon, this estate is an extensive reimagination of a project we completed over a decade ago.
+Our goal was to transform what was a formal Italianate villa into a streamlined California Mediterranean home, with new gardens and water features, and contemporary interiors that complement our clients’ collection of modern art and furnishings.

 This grand estate was designed in 1929 by renowned architect Reginald Johnson (the Biltmore Hotel, Santa Barbara) in the Mediterranean Period Revival Movement.
 The house drew inspiration from the smaller villas created during the Italian Renaissance with plaster walls, cast stone and plaster architectural details, tile roof and Tuscan eave beams.
 Our clients are restoring this property to its original magnificence that will embody a contemporary interpretation of the Italian villa and garden and its adaptation to Southern California.